mrmjsd/mrmjsd/README.md

 - 👋 Hi, I’m Mrutyunjaya
 - 👀 I’m interested fullstack
 - 🌱 I’m currently working at Smallday Tech BBSR
-- 📫 React me at @mrmjpatra ...
+- 📫 Reach me at @mrmjpatra ...

 <!---
 mrmjsd/mrmjsd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.